 SSE Stream

-The SSE (Server-Sent Events) Stream endpoint delivers news articles in real time as they are published.
+The SSE (Server-Sent Events) Stream endpoint delivers news articles in real time as APITube discovers and indexes them.
 Instead of polling the API repeatedly, open a single persistent connection and receive articles automatically.

 What is SSE Stream?